omgupta1608/go_ecommerce_server/README.md

 - The application contains 2 types of users or 2 tenants - CUSTOMER and ADMIN
 - The server differentiates users with the help of the web token they provide
 - Some APIs are available only to ADMINs or CUSTOMERs and some are available for both
+- A websocket server is also spawned when we run the server.
+This server is used to maintain realtime communication between the server and the analytics UI
+- A database layer is created using sqlc

 ## Features Implemented
 - Customer/Admin Register
 - Customer/Admin Login